Siro-ai/SiroSDK/README.md

 ### Known Bugs
+* (In-Progress) Conversation types have a bug right now, preffered conversationtype is automatically used right for now if a user token is set.
+* (In-Progess) Server side id's are not being saved correctly on device despite being returned
+* Latest recordings sometimes do not upload right away, work around right now is to manually sync or make another recording
 * Comlpleted recordings' elapsedDuration being saved as 0
-* Latest recordings sometimes do not upload right away, work around right now is to manually sync or make another recording